Athiyuthu: Economy

-This village is an Agricultural-based village.
-Half of the land areas in this village are agricultural lands.
-Once upon a time, the people had cultivated many varieties of crops but now only Paddy due to the climatic changes and many people had sold their lands.
+Athiyuthu is an Agricultural-based village in which half of the land areas in it are agricultural lands.
+The people had cultivated many varieties of crops but now only Paddy due to the climatic changes and many people had sold their lands.
 Most of the people had been moved to Malaysia, Singapore and so on.
-In Malaysia, our people have owned many hotels and restaurants.

 Bus routes

 There are state buses connecting to Ramanathapuram running every hour.
 Private buses connect the city with Chennai and Rameshwaram, visiting Athiyuthu.